middlebury/college-handbook/content/iv-policies-for-the-institute/d-employee-handbook/d-4-employee-conduct.md

 ---
-slug: "/pages/iv-policies-for-the-institute/d-employee-handbook/d-4-employee-conduct"
+slug: /pages/iv-policies-for-the-institute/d-employee-handbook/d-4-employee-conduct
-date: "2021-05-01"
+date: 2021-05-01
-title: "D.4.
-Employee Conduct"
+title: D.4.
+Employee Conduct
 ---
 **D.4.a.
 Drug Free Workplace**

 The Institute promotes a safe, health, and productive work environment for all individuals at the Institute.
 We comply with federal, state, and local laws governing the possession, use, and distribution of unlawful drugs at the work place.